We may receive a commission on purchases made from links.

 Advertisement

 Keeping up with knife sharpening can be difficult if you're forgetful or just not a huge cooking enthusiast.
-Calphalon is a brand that's taken it upon themselves to solve that problem: their knife sets are famously self-sharpening, thanks to a ceramic insert that sharpens the blades every time they're taken out of and replaced in the block, referred to by the brand as SharpIN Technology.
+Calphalon is a brand that's taken it upon itself to solve that problem: its knife sets are famously self-sharpening, thanks to a ceramic insert that sharpens the blades every time they're taken out of and replaced in the block, referred to by the brand as SharpIN Technology.

 Advertisement